Generic selectors

 What is Operation Anfield Exercise?
 Image by IMAGO/Copyright: Propaganda Photo

-Fans heading to Anfield to watch a game will likely know what they should expect: A great atmosphere backed up by modern amenities in one of the Premier League's biggest stadiums thanks to the ground's expansion.
+Liverpool have been unpredictable on the pitch in 2025-26, but fans heading to Anfield to catch a game know what to expect: Modern amenities in one of the Premier League‘s biggest stadiums – thanks to the ground's expansion – underpinned by one of the best atmospheres around.

-A contingent of Fulham supporters will make the trip up from London to Merseyside this weekend, for the Cottagers' top-flight showdown with the struggling Premier League champions, and they may need to know about Operation Anfield Exercise.
+A contingent of loyal Chelsea supporters are heading up to Merseyside from London this weekend, hoping to see the managerless Blues end their six-game top-flight losing streak, and they may need to know about Operation Anfield Exercise.

-Preparing for a trip to Liverpool's home?
+Preparing for a trip to Liverpool's home ground?
 Read on as Football Ground Guide answers the question: What is Operation Anfield Exercise?

 Operation Anfield Exercise: Preparation for the worst